sputnikutah/clanring/README.md

 # clanring
 ClanRing Quake 1 Competition Server

 Developed by J.P.
-Grossman (a.k.a. ùMephistopheles) and Paul Baker
+Grossman and Paul Baker

 Build with visual studio, or run make.bat from the command line.